mathrunet/flutter_masamune/packages/masamune_annotation/README.md

 ),
 ```

-After writing the form widget while including the above process, the form values are validated and confirmed by executing `formController.validateAndSave` when the confirm button is pressed.
+After writing the form widget while including the above process, the form values are validated and confirmed by executing `formController.validate` when the confirm button is pressed.

 After the verification passes, use the returned value to save the data.